-Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re at home, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
-They look over to see the cat licking at a puddle that's slowly forming on the kitchen floor.
-In a flash: Concern, stress, and that ”oh brother!” feeling.
+Summer’s coming (believe it or not) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip... drip... drip.
+They turn their head to see the cat licking at a puddle that's slowly forming on the dining room floor.
+Suddenly: Concern, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Boise to Thailand, regardless of weather.
+This can occur anywhere, from Boise to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Boise area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 - Low refrigerant